aroeh/dotnet-webapi-controllers/README.md

 View the MongoService.cs file and review the constructor.
 Identify how you will be retrieving your connection string and either comment/uncomment the lines present or alter the code.

+This project is locally setup to use a MongoDB Container.
+The connection string is setup both in the docker-compose.yaml as well as in the launchSettings.json profiles via Environment Variables.
+If you choose to use secrets, you will need to update the code and remove the Environment variables and change the MongoService to use the secrets location.

 ## MongoDB Atlas
 1. Signup for MongoDB if you do not already have an account - Use the free tier of the service
 2. Create a new project and database